Skip to Main Content

 Yemen

 * For travel within or to these countries/regions, before finalizing any travel plans, students should submit their travel itinerary to their Resident Director at least two weeks in advance of their intended travel dates.
 Students may be asked to provide additional information.
 WorldStrides reserves the right to prohibit travel within or to these countries/regions.
-Please contact us for more information if you are planning to visit any location outside of your host country while participating on an WorldStrides program.
+Please contact us for more information if you are planning to visit any location outside of your host country while participating on a WorldStrides program.

 Stay informed